 As a precaution, wash your hands and feet every day and especially after exercising.
 Inspect your nails and keep them properly trimmed.
 Wear shoes that allow your feet to breathe.
 If you’re conscious of the danger, you can avoid nail diseases like toenail fungus.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Nail Fungus treatment in NYC?
-Would like to schedule an appointment with an internationally recognized dermatologist in New York, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC or Upper East Side NYC office for consultation with the Nail Fungus dermatologist.
+Would you like to schedule an appointment with an internationally recognized dermatologist in New York, Dr. Susan Bard of Manhattan Dermatology, please contact our Midtown NYC or Upper East Side NYC clinic for consultation with the Nail Fungus dermatologist.